Cosium/git-code-format-maven-plugin/README.md

 ### Frequently asked questions

 #### If I have a multi-module project, do I need to install anything in the sub-projects?
-You only need to put the plugin in your root project pom.xml.
+You only need to put the plugin in your *root* project pom.xml.
 By default all submodules will be handled.

 #### Do I need to run mvn initialize or is that a stage that happens automatically when I run mvn compile or mvn test?
 `initialize` is the first phase of the Maven lifecycle.
 Any goal that you perform (e.g. `compile` or `test`) will automatically trigger `initialize` and thus trigger the git pre-commit hook installation.

 #### I'm not noticing anything happening.
-If after setting up the plugin in your pom, you just executed a maven goal, the only expected output is a pre-commit hook installed in your .git directory.
+If after setting up the plugin in your pom, you just executed a maven goal, the only expected output is a pre-commit hook installed in your `.git/hooks` directory.
 To trigger the automatic formatting, you have to perform a commit of a modified java file.
 You can also [format](#manual-code-formatting) or [validate](#manual-code-format-validation) any file.

 ### How the hook works